-Overcoming barriers, transforming lives,
+Overcoming barriers, transforming lives, and building national capacity

 Using communications and learning technologies, PACTEC serves humanitarian organizations and medical groups—including doctors, teachers, and translators—as well as impoverished people living in remote areas of Kazakhstan.

 Being the world's largest landlocked nation, with a diverse, rugged terrain, low population density and poor transportation systems, Kazakhstan has a set of communication challenges.
 PACTEC communications and learning technologies provide medical personnel and community leaders with access to training and the means to carry out their work.

 PACTEC-Learning Technologies (PACTEC-LT) enables computer-based distance education, an essential program tool in Kazakhstan.
 PACTEC has gathered a team of highly capable teachers and consultants who help humanitarian organizations develop effective distance education courses in remote areas.
 PACTEC also distributes learning resources via CDs, USB sticks, and online archives.

 Further, PACTEC provides a secure email system for humanitarian workers.
 This network increases their effectiveness, facilitates communication between workers in the country, and helps break down barriers between organizations.